List of Beast Wars characters: Quickstrike

+Rampage/Protoform X

-Rampage/Protoform X (Campbell Lane) was created by a Maximal experiment to recreate Starscream’s immortal spark; while he became nigh invulnerable, he was also left in constant pain, driving him insane and causing him to become a violent serial killer.
+Rampage/Protoform X (voiced by Campbell Lane) was created by a Maximal experiment to recreate Starscream’s immortal spark; while he became nigh invulnerable, he was also left in constant pain, driving him insane and causing him to become a violent serial killer.
 He went on a killing spree, wiping out multiple colonies before being captured by Depth Charge and put into stasis.
 He was placed aboard the Axalon, to be dumped on a barren planet, only for Protoform X to be ejected during the fight with the Darksyde at the beginning of the series.

-He eventually revives after his stasis pod falls out of orbit and goes on a rampage, attacking Maximals and Predacons alike until he is defeated by Silverbolt.
-Megatron captures him and tears out half of his spark, using it to keep him under his control, and renames him Rampage.
+He is eventually revives after his stasis pod falls out of orbit, gains a giant red king crab beast mode which also has a tank mode, and goes on a rampage, attacking Maximals and Predacons alike until he is defeated by Silverbolt.
+Megatron finds his unconscious body and tears out half of his spark, using it to keep him under his control after throwing him in the Restoration Chamber and renames him Rampage.
 Rampage is clearly angry with this arrangement, frequently expressing his hatred for Megatron and occasionally threatening him.
-In “Transmutate”, a more sympathetic side of Rampage is shown when he meets the titular character, a deformed and simpleminded Transformer, befriending it and talking Megatron out of executing it and into allowing it to join the Predacons.
+In "Transmutate", a more sympathetic side of Rampage is shown when he meets the titular character, a deformed and simpleminded Transformer, befriending it and talking Megatron out of executing it and into allowing it to join the Predacons.
 Ultimately, Transmutate is destroyed while stopping Rampage and Silverbolt, both of whom it had bonded with, from killing each other.
-Rampage is grief-stricken, and allows the Maximals to leave without a fight.

-In the third season, Depth Charge arrives on Earth to hunt down Rampage, who is delighted by this and the opportunity for revenge.
+Rampage is grief-stricken and allows the Maximals to leave without a fight.
+In the third season, Depth Charge arrives on Earth to hunt down Rampage, who is thrilled by this and the opportunity for revenge.
 The two fight numerous times over the course of the series, Rampage always narrowly escaping from death.
 Megatron uses his half of Rampage’s spark to create Dinobot II, who willingly inflicts damage upon the spark to keep Rampage in line.
 In the series finale, Rampage attacks Depth Charge while he tries to destroy the Nemesis.
 The two battle once again; ultimately, a cackling Rampage allows Depth Charge to impale him with a shard of raw energon, causing a massive explosion that kills them both.

-His beast mode is a giant crab, which also has a tank mode.
+Dinobot II

-Dinobot II (Scott McNeil) is a clone of the original Dinobot in Transmetal 2 form.
+Dinobot II (voiced by Scott McNeil) is a clone of the original Dinobot in Transmetal 2 form.
 He possesses half of the spark of Rampage, given by Megatron to make sure Rampage is under control.
-Unlike the original Dinobot, he blindly follows Megatron, never challenging orders; however, in the Beast Wars finale, the death of Rampage causes him to retake the personality of the original Dinobot and rebel against Megatron, saving the Maximals and the future.
-However, he dies in the explosion of the Nemesis after biding Optimus Primal a final farewell.
+Unlike the original Dinobot, he blindly follows Megatron, never challenging orders.
+However, in the Beast Wars finale, the death of Rampage causes him to retake the personality of the original Dinobot and rebel against Megatron, saving the Maximals and the future.
+However, he dies in the explosion of the Nemesis after bidding Optimus Primal a final farewell.

+Other Predacons

+The following Predacons have appeared in other media adaptations outside of the toyline: